Maninthebath/Hraefn/README.md

-# Hraefn
+# Hrӕfn
-Persistence and Exploitation
+a Persistence and Exploitation by Jeff Lee, Toni Mason, & Blake Bargen

+What does Hrӕfn do?
+  -

+How to install use Hrӕfn?
+  -